 Water.
 Whether you’re getting a drink, brushing your teeth, cooking, doing laundry, filling the dog’s dish, water is essential to day-to-day life and your good health.
 Capital Region Water is dedicated to providing you with the clean, safe water you need.
-Every day, we provide 8 million gallons of water to over 60,000 residents and businesses in the City of Harrisburg, parts of Penbrook Borough, and Susquehanna, Swatara and Lower Paxton townships.
+Every day, we provide 8 million gallons of water to over 60,000 residents and businesses in the City of Harrisburg, and parts Penbrook Borough, and Susquehanna, Swatara and Lower Paxton townships.

 This water travels 23 miles from DeHart Reservoir in the pristine Clarks Creek Valley where we own 8,200 acres of forested land to the Dr. Robert E Young Water Services Center where it’s treated and pumped to Reservoir Park.
 We have 3 reservoirs in Reservoir Park which gravity feed water through a distribution system of over 200 miles of pipe and into your faucet.
 We also protect homes and businesses by providing water to and maintaining 1,700 fire hydrants.

 Capital Region Water employees work hard, day in and day out, to ensure that the best quality water is available to you every time you turn the faucet.